Xi calls situation grave as China scrambles to contain virus

 Millions of people traveling during the holiday have fueled the spread of the outbreak nationwide and overseas after it began in the city of Wuhan in central China.
 The vast majority of the infections and all the deaths have been in mainland China, but fresh cases are popping up.

-Australia and Malaysia reported their first cases Saturday, and Japan, its third.
+Australia and Malaysia reported their first cases Saturday — four each —and Japan, its third.
 France confirmed three cases Friday, the first in Europe, and the U.S. identified its second, a woman in Chicago who had returned from China.

-In the heart of the outbreak, Wuhan, whose 11 million residents are already on lockdown, banned most vehicle use, including private cars, in downtown areas starting Sunday, state media reported.
-Only authorized vehicles carrying supplies and for other needs would be permitted, the reports said.
+In the heart of the outbreak where 11 million residents are already on lockdown, Wuhan banned most vehicle use, including private cars, in downtown areas starting Sunday, state media reported.
+Only authorized vehicles would be permitted, the reports said.

 In Hong Kong, leader Carrie Lam said her government will raise its response level to emergency, the highest one, and close primary and secondary schools for two more weeks on top of next week’s Lunar New Year holiday.
 They will reopen Feb.
 17.